alex-laycalvert/l1t/README.md

 ## OTHER BLOCKS

--   I Walls - Cannot be moved by player, will block laser beams.
+-   **Walls**: Cannot be moved by player, will block laser beams.

--   B Blocks - Can be moved around and will block
+-   **Blocks**: Can be moved around and will block laser beams.
-     laser beams.

--   T Toggle Blocks - Cannot be moved.
-Switches and buttons can toggle these on
+-   **Toggle Blocks**: Cannot be moved.
+Switches and buttons can toggle these on and off.
-     and off.

--   s Switches - When toggled, will turn toggle
+-   **Switches**: When toggled, will turn toggle blocks on/off.
-     blocks on/off.

--   b Buttons - When pressed, will turn toggle
-     blocks on/off.
-Player must be
-     next to button to press.
+-   **Buttons**: When pressed, will turn toggle blocks on/off.
+Player must be next to button to press.